Shock diamond

 Shock diamonds are the bright areas seen in the exhaust of this statically mounted Pratt & Whitney J58 engine on full afterburner.

 Shock diamonds (also known as Mach diamonds or thrust diamonds, and less commonly Mach disks) are a formation of standing wave patterns that appear in the supersonic exhaust plume of an aerospace propulsion system, such as a supersonic jet engine, rocket, ramjet, or scramjet, when it is operated in an atmosphere.
 The "diamonds" are actually a complex flow field made visible by abrupt changes in local density and pressure as the exhaust passes through a series of standing shock waves and expansion fans.
-The physicist Ernst Mach was the first to describe a strong shock normal to the direction of fluid flow, the presence of which causes the diamond pattern.
+The physicist Ernst Mach was the first to describe a strong shock perpendicular to the direction of fluid flow, the presence of which causes the diamond pattern.

 Mechanism

 Shock diamonds behind a Lockheed SR-71 Blackbird.

-Shock diamonds behind an General Dynamics F-16 Fighting Falcon using afterburner.
+Shock diamonds behind a General Dynamics F-16 Fighting Falcon using afterburner.

 A Lockheed Martin F-22 Raptor with shock diamonds behind it.

 Shock diamonds form when the supersonic exhaust from a propelling nozzle is slightly over-expanded, meaning that the static pressure of the gases exiting the nozzle is less than the ambient air pressure.
 The higher ambient pressure compresses the flow, and since the resulting pressure increase in the exhaust gas stream is adiabatic, a reduction in velocity causes its static temperature to be substantially increased.
 The exhaust is typically over-expanded at low altitudes where air pressure is higher.

 An AIM-120C Advanced Medium-Range Air-to-Air Missile exhibiting shock diamonds.